ejpsoil/soildata-assimilation-guidance/docs/tools/frost-server.md

 # FROST server

+*Status: contribution required*

 Frost is an open source server implementation of [OGC Sensorthings](https://www.ogc.org/standards/sensorthings), a modern data exchange standard for Sensor Data.
 Because the INSPIRE Soil model is based on [Observations and Measurements](https://www.ogc.org/standards/om), the Sensorthings API can be used to provide Soil related data download services.
-Sensorthings API is generally easier to set up for administrators and easier to consume by clients then INSPIRE Soil data via WFS.
+Sensorthings API is generally easier to set up for administrators and easier to consume by clients then INSPIRE Soil data in GML.

 - Github repository: https://github.com/FraunhoferIOSB/FROST-Server
 - Documentation: https://fraunhoferiosb.github.io/FROST-Server/